tc39/proposal-smart-pipelines/readme.md

 issue #91][topic-token bikeshedding].

 # Motivation
-This section gives a brief overview of the motivations behind the smart pipeline operator’s Core Proposal, as well the additional features listed above.
+This section gives a brief overview of the motivations behind the smart pipe operator’s Core Proposal, as well the additional features listed above.
 **Examples from real-world libraries** are juxtaposed with their original versions.
 The original versions have been lightly edited (e.g., breaking up